 - Freshly ground black pepper

-1 Sauté carrots, onions, bell peppers: Heat the oil in a large, thick bottomed pot (6 to 8 quart) on medium heat.
-Add the chopped onion, carrot, and bell peppers, sprinkle with salt and cook until softened, about 6-8 minutes.
+1 Sauté carrots, onions, bell peppers: Heat the oil in a large, thick bottomed pot (6- to 8-quart) on medium heat.
+Add the chopped onion, carrot, and bell peppers, and sprinkle with salt.
+Cook until softened, 6 to 8 minutes.

 3 Add the ground turkey and break it up with a wooden spoon.
 Increase the heat to medium high.
-Stir and cook until the turkey is no longer pink.
+Stir and cook until the turkey is no longer pink, about 5 minutes.

-5 Add the black beans.
-Bring to a boil, lower to a simmer, and cook, covered for half an hour, and uncovered for another half hour, or until the the liquid thickens.
-Remove bay leaf.
+5 Simmer the chili: Add the black beans.
+Bring the chili to a boil, lower to a simmer.
+Cover and cook for half an hour.

 6 Serve: Remove the bay leave.
 Taste the chili and adjust seasonings, adding salt and pepper to taste.

 Serve with rice or heated corn tortillas.